 HairMax Prima 7 Lasercomb

-Features 7 medical grade laser modules.
-When used 3X per week for 15 minutes each session, HairMax claims Prima 7 can promote new hair growth, increased density, and healthier, fuller more attractive—in just weeks!
+Features seven medical grade laser modules.
+When used three times per week for 15 minutes each session, HairMax claims Prima 7 can promote new hair growth, increased density, and healthier, fuller, more attractive-looking results—in just weeks!

 Each Prima 7 includes a storage stand, power cord, user manual, and Quick Start guide.